sambaiga/ds-mlops-path/README.md

 # Predicting Battery Capacity — Data Science End-to-End Project

 ## Project Overview

 This project aims to predict battery capacity from charging and discharging features using the CALCE Battery Dataset.
 It is designed as a guided, modular learning path for transitioning  to applied data science and MLOps.

 Through this project, you will:

-- Build a data science project following software engineering best practices.
+- Build a data science project following both software engineering and data science best practices, using modular, testable, and well-structured code.

-- Learn to package your code into reusable components.
+- Follow the [CRISP-DM framework](https://medium.com/@shawn.chumbar/the-crisp-dm-process-a-comprehensive-guide-4d893aecb151) to apply a systematic, end-to-end data science process from business understanding to deployment.

-- Apply machine learning pipelines for regression using scikit-learn and XGBoost.
+- Develop regression models using [scikit-learn](https://scikit-learn.org/stable/) and [XGBoost](https://xgboost.readthedocs.io/en/stable/) within reproducible machine learning pipelines.

-- Deploy a model locally as an API using FastAPI + Docker.

-- Simulate MLOps principles (versioning, CI/CD, reproducibility).
+_ Deploy the trained model using modern MLOps tools and workflows, including FastAPI, [Docker](https://www.docker.com/), [MLflow](https://mlflow.org/), [prefect](https://www.prefect.io/) to simulate real-world production environments.

+## 🎓 Outcome

+By the end of this project, you will have mastered:

+- The end-to-end data science process — from data to deployment.

+- The tools and workflows used in professional ML projects.

+- How to think, structure, and deliver like a data scientist working in production environments.

 Each phase will be developed in a feature branch, reviewed through a Pull Request (PR), and merged into main.